web-vision/magento-tax-changer/README.md

 ## What the script does not

 The script doesn't clear caches or rebuild indexes.
 Please make sure, that your take care about these actions on your own.
-If run be command like or as CronJob, you can use the connection with `&&`for this purpose.
+If run you want to run the complete processs on command line or as CronJob, you might use the connection-option `&&` to append more commands for this purpose.

 ### Example:
 ```bash